Different Stages of a Civil Suit : An Overview

 Serving of summons to the defendants

-After institution of the suit, summons, along with the copy of the plaint, will be issued to the defendant asking him to appear and answer the claim and to file a written statement of his defence (Order V Rule 1 of the CPC).
+After institution of the suit, summons, along with the copy of the plaint, will be issued to the defendant asking him to appear and answer the claim and to file a written statement of his defense (Order V Rule 1 of the CPC).

-If the defendant refuses to accept service of summons the serving officer shall affix a copy of the summons on the outer door or some conspicuous part of the house the person normally resides.
+If the defendant refuses to accept service of summons the serving officer shall affix a copy of the summons on the outer door or some conspicuous part of the house where the person normally resides.

 Defendant can appear in person or by pleader

 A defendant may appear in person, or by a pleader.
-The persons who can answer the questions relating to the claim can accompany the pleader (Order V Rule 1(2) of the CPC).
+The persons who can answer the questions relating to the claim can accompany the pleader, under Order V Rule 1 of the CPC.

-The court shall order the defendant and plaintiff to appear in person, if the court finds some reason for their personal presence.
+The court shall order the defendant and plaintiff to appear in person, if the court finds sufficient reason for their personal presence.
 Otherwise, the pleader can attend the court on behalf of the party.

 If the plaint relies upon documents, it shall include a list of documents.
 Otherwise, the list shall be produced in the court with its permission.
-The summons can be either to settle issues or to for final disposal of the suit.
+The summons can be either to settle issues or for final disposal of the suit.
 If the summons is for final disposal the court can ask the defendant to produce the witnesses on the day.

 Plead set off or counter claim in written statement

-The court then will have to pronounce its judgment both in the original plaint and the counter claim put forth by the defendant as well.
-If the plaintiff makes default in replying to the counter claim by the defendant the court can pronounce the judgment against the plaintiff in regard to the counter claim (Order VIII Rule 6 of the CPC).
+The court then will have to pronounce its judgment both in the original plaint and the counter claim put forth by the defendant.
+If the plaintiff makes default in replying to the counter claim by the defendant the court can pronounce the judgment against the plaintiff in regard to the counter claim (Order VIII Rule 6A to 6G of the CPC).

 List of documents to be filed

-If the defendant relies upon some documents in support of his defence he shall enclose a list of such documents and a copy each of them, along with the written statement if such documents are in his possession.
+If the defendant relies upon some documents in support of his defence he shall enclose a list of such documents and a copy of each of them, along with the written statement if such documents are in his possession.

 Appearance of Parties in the court